laughinginloud/ing-sw-2022-manfredi-martelli-meneghin/README.md

    `Installer is trying to install new software.
 Enter your password to allow this.`
 5. Enter the Administrator username and password and click `Install Software`.
    The software is installed and a confirmation window is displayed.
-6. Open your terminal of choice and verify your JAVA version by typing the following command:
+6. Open your terminal of choice and verify your Java version by typing the following command:
 ```shell
 java -version
 ```
-7. If the version is the 18.0.1 or later, the installation has been successful!
+7. If the version is the 18.0.1 or later, the installation has been successful

 After the software is installed, you can delete the `.dmg` file if you want to save disk space.